 The practice ensured equipment was safe to use and maintained and serviced according to manufacturers' instructions.
 The practice ensured the facilities were maintained in accordance with regulations.
+However, we noted the annual gas safety check was now overdue.
+We discussed this with staff and were later sent evidence that this had been booked in.

 A fire risk assessment was carried out in line with the legal requirements and the management of fire safety was effective.
-However, we noted the emergency lighting had not been serviced within the last year.
-We were later sent evidence this had been booked to be completed.